Newcomer Federowicz helps Rangers defeat Athletics

 of one-run relief.

-Phegley and Marcus Semien, hero of Friday's win with a ninth-inning homer, had
+Phegley and Marcus Semien, the hero of Friday's win with a ninth-inning homer,

 --Field Level Media